 How to defend against this:

-- As we have discussed in our Swiss Bank Account in Your Pocket article, the best way to handle your crypto currency is to use a cell phone or computer which does not have a cell carrier but operates on Wifi, or a PC or OS dedicated to this specific use.
+- As we have discussed in our Swiss Bank Account in Your Pocket article, the best way to handle your crypto currency is to use a cell phone which does not have a cell carrier but operates on Wifi, or a PC or OS dedicated to this specific use.

 - Never use a device which stays online 24/7 to store your crypto currency wallets and always store your crypto currency offline.